PredictLand/PL-TEC-PLPipes/README.md

 environment variables in a unified way.

-In summary, when using PLPipes, instead of a bunch of scripts, every one doing something different, we have a set of pipelines build on top of actions that use a relational database to store intermediate data and we use a standardized python script to get everything running.
+In summary, when using PLPipes, instead of a bunch of scripts, every one doing something different, we have a set of pipelines built on top of actions that use a relational database to store intermediate data and we use a standardized python script to get everything running.